Everything You Need to Know to go San Marcos River Tubing

 With full hook-up pull-thru spaces, 30 and 50 amps, back-in sites with full hook-ups as well as water/electric only, and primitive tent sites, it’s easy to find what you need here.
 This gated community features volleyball and basketball courts, a catch-and-release fishing pond with bait and tackle available for sale, and a store selling camping supplies and propane.

-The river isn’t the only way to cool off, either, as River Bend is a campground with a swimming pool.
+The river isn’t the only way to cool off, either, as River Bend is a campground with a pool.
 And even your four-legged friends are welcome— this is a dog-friendly destination and an equestrian campground with stables.

 “San Marcos river in the back with a little place to fish, kids catch and release pond.
 Sites are extremely close.
 Lots of things to do in the surrounding area.” — The Dyrt camper Eric-Misty S.